Times of Need

 Premises Liability

-New York Lawyer for Premises Liability Lawsuits
+New York and Westchester County Lawyer for Premises Liability Lawsuits

-Under premises liability law, New York property owners and occupiers are supposed to use reasonable care to make sure their property is free from obvious, harmful dangers that could result in injuries to visitors.
-When a property owner doesn’t repair a defective condition that he knew or should have known about, he may be held accountable.
-If you were injured as the result of a dangerous property condition, you should call the seasoned and knowledgeable White Plains premises liability lawyers of The Law Office of Mark A. Siesel.
-We have more than 35 years of courtroom experience.
+If you were injured as the result of a dangerous property condition, call the seasoned and knowledgeable premises liability lawyers at The Law Office of Mark A. Siesel for a free consultation.
+We have more than 39 years of courtroom experience.
 We represent clients injured in connection with elevator accidents, escalator accidents, stairway accidents, slip and falls, sidewalk accidents, snow and ice accidents, and accidents caused by faulty construction or structures.

 In order to hold the owner or occupier accountable for your injuries arising out of a dangerous condition on someone else’s property, we will need to prove it’s more likely than not: (1) you were legally on the property, or you were a known trespasser, (2) the property owner was negligent in handling the dangerous condition, either by failing to repair it, or by failing to rope it off or otherwise provide warnings, and (3) the property owner’s negligence caused your injuries.

-Generally, in a premises liability lawsuit, our experienced White Plains lawyers will need to show that the property owner knew or should have known about the dangerous property condition.
-Sometimes we can establish notice, whether actual or constructive, by presenting evidence in the form of video tape footage or photographs that show how long the dangerous condition existed on the property without being fixed, repaired or warned about.
+Generally, in a premises liability lawsuit, our experienced lawyers will need to show that the property owner knew or should have known about the dangerous property condition.
+Sometimes we can establish notice, whether actual or constructive, by presenting evidence in the form of video footage or photographs that show how long the dangerous condition existed on the property without being fixed, repaired or warned about.

 There are situations in which documentary evidence exists of actual notice to the property owner or occupier.
 Suppose, for example, there are rotted beams under a balcony at a bed and breakfast, and the last guest emailed the hotel about this problem, and the hotel did nothing.
 If you were then injured in a balcony collapse, there may be grounds to sue.
 In that situation, we’d present the email as a piece of evidence that goes towards actual notice.